 International flights to and from Thailand, albeit with strict restrictions, resumed on July 1st.

-Tourists will be allowed to return to Thailand from October, 2020 which will allow trainees to enter Thailand as tourists - albeit with strict travel requirements, train at SEE TEFL's school and then start employment anywhere in Thailand.
+Tourists were allowed to return to Thailand since October, 2020.
+This allows trainees to enter Thailand as tourists - albeit with strict travel requirements, train at SEE TEFL's school and then start employment anywhere in Thailand.